cslcalderon/cslcalderon/README.md

 # Hi, I'm Sofia – Welcome to my GitHub! 👋

-🎓 Computational Biology + Data Science student grduate at UT Austin
-💻 Passionate about using data to drive impact in health, equity, and science
+🎓 Computational Biology + Data Science student UT Austin graduate 💻 Passionate about using data to drive impact in health, equity, and science
 📊 ML, NLP, Cloud Pipelines, and all things Python/R!